 Some quick actions can be taken to execute the troubleshooting procedure if your Minecraft LAN is not working.
 For instance, you can turn off AP isolation.
 You can disable your antivirus software for the time being by reinstalling the game.
-Try to connect directly by updating your network drivers, checking if all the computers are on the same network, trying to play the game without mods, and preventing the game from thwarted by the Windows firewall.
+Try to connect directly by updating your network drivers, checking if all the computers are on the same network, trying to play the game without mods, and preventing the game from being blocked by the Windows firewall.

 Before applying these solutions, make sure that you all are connected to the same LAN network and also you are running the same version of the Minecraft game.